JasonCharamis/Qute/README.md

 # Snakemake-workflow-for-transcript-quantification-using-Salmon
-Snakemake workflow for quantifying transcript expression using Salmon in the mapping-based mode.
+Quantification of transcript expression using Salmon (QuteS) in the mapping-based mode.